 Sass Extend

-Please make sure to read my post on Sass Import because I didn't want to copy-paste first part (it serves as an introduction to this post, as well).
+Please make sure to read my post on Sass Import because I didn't want to copy-paste the first part (it serves as an introduction to this post, as well).

 Extend represents the next (after import) Sass extra feature and if you set Sass and not use @extend you just don’t know what you’re doing (or do you really?).